fy79/NOW-FTCIT/README.md

 This is the software package for Overlapped Arithmetic Codes, a monograph to be published in NOW Foundations and Trends in Communications and Information Theory.
+This work was supported by the National Science Foundation of China under Grant 62350069 and Grant 62141101.